nwon0002/FIT3162_SEM2_GROUP5/README.md

 2. Run, app.py
 3. Follow instructions on GUI.

-## Known Issues

-- Unresponsive page design as our aim mainly focus on the functionality.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).